abdoulrz/Portolio-Project_Morning-Immersion/README.md

     python main.py
     ```

-5.  **Follow the Prompts**: The application will start, and you can begin exploring newsletter recommendations immediately!
+5.  **Follow the Prompts**: The application will start, and you can begin exploring Morning Immersion immediately!